ThangLeQuoc/vietnamese-provinces-database/dataset-generation-scripts/README.md

 - Postgresql
 - Go
 ### Setting thing up
+#### Postgres temporary database
-You will need to create a temporary database in Postgres named `vn_provinces_tmp`.
+You will need to create a temporary database in Postgres named `vn_provinces_tmp` in your local Postgres.
 And provide the access credential in the connection string in `common/postgres_connector.go`
 ```golang
 func GetPostgresDBConnection() *bun.DB {
 	dsn := "postgres://postgres:root@localhost:5432/vn_provinces_tmp?sslmode=disable"